Tomie: Another Face: Plot

 In the first episode, a man wearing a trench coat and eye patch follows a high school student named Tomie Kawakami.
 A week prior, Tomie was killed by a still unknown perpetrator, leaving her boyfriend Takashi in a depressive state.
-Miki, Takashi ex-girlfriend, attempts to cheer him up when Tomie reappears alive, shocking her classmates.
+Miki, Takashi’s ex-girlfriend, attempts to cheer him up when Tomie reappears alive, shocking her classmates.
 Tomie gets back together with Takashi, despite her breaking up with him the week before.
 After seeing Tomie on a date with another man, Miki confronts her and asks her to break up with Takashi to spare his feelings.
 Tomie accuses Miki of being jealous and refuses to break up with any of the men she's dating, unaware that Takashi has been listening to her confession.
 Tomie attempts to apologize to Takashi, but a struggle ensues and she is thrown from the roof.
 Takashi reveals that he was the one who killed Tomie, enraged after she had tried to break up with him.
 Miki and Takashi bury her body in the woods, but as they walk to school the next morning, Tomie is miraculously there waiting for them.

 The second episode focuses on a photographer named Mori who returns to his hometown after more than a decade away.
 In his youth, Mori encountered a girl whose beauty captivated him and ignited his passion for photography.
 However, he has never found another woman as beautiful as her, causing him to become bored and uninspired.
 He visits a seedy bar and sees Tomie, who so perfectly resembles the girl from his youth that he assumes she is that woman's daughter.
 Mori asks her to model for him, and they spend day together taking photos, while the man with the eye patch watches them from a distance.
 Mori takes Tomie home with him for the night after they both admit they have feelings for each other and kiss.
-The two have sex at Mori's home, and after she falls asleep, he develops the photographs taken that day.
+The two have sex at Mori's home, and after Tomie falls asleep, Mori develops the photographs taken that day.
 Mori is horrified to find that every picture of Tomie has two faces: Tomie's face and a previously unseen ghoul's face.
 Realizing that Tomie is the same girl he encountered all those years ago and that she has not aged since, Mori asks Tomie if she is a ghost.
 Attempting to prove she is actually alive, Tomie makes him feel her pulse and then tells him to kill her.
 Mori strangles Tomie who does indeed die.
 However, as Mori is driving to dispose of her body, she comes back to life and scares him out of the car.
 He runs until he finds himself in the place where he saw the girl from his past, and he encounters two living Tomies.
 He falls to his death from a cliff and the previously-dead Tomie stands over his body, grinning and making a V sign while the Tomie from his past takes their picture.